2i2c-org/infrastructure/docs/howto/upgrade-cluster/aws.md

 eksctl delete nodegroup --config-file=$CLUSTER_NAME.eksctl.yaml --include="core-a,nb-*,dask-*" --approve --drain=true
 ```

-Rename (part 3/3) the core node group one final time in the config to its
-new name, as that represents the state of the EKS cluster.

 #### 5.4.
 Renaming node groups part 3: re-create all non-core node groups (like `nb-*,dask-*`)

+Rename the core node group one final time in the config to its
+new name, as that represents the state of the EKS cluster.

 ```bash
 eksctl create nodegroup --config-file=$CLUSTER_NAME.eksctl.yaml --include="nb-*,dask-*"
 ```

-#### 5.5.
-Restore the k8s version in the config

-We adjusted the k8s version in the config to influence the desired version
-of our created nodegroups.
-Let's restore it to what the k8s control plane
-currently have if not already.

 ### 6. Repeat steps 3,4,5 if needed